 About Knowledge Web, LLC

-A Maryland LLC established in 2010, Knowledge Web supports its clients in proposal development responding to government RFPs, Instrument Management and Instrument Systems Engineering support for NASA projects, and instrument concept development.
-The basis of all we do is knowledge, professionalism, commitment to our clients’ success, and above all, ethical conduct.
+A Maryland LLC established in 2010, Knowledge Web supports its clients in proposal development responding to government RFPs, technical writing and editing, Instrument Management and Instrument Systems Engineering support for NASA projects, and instrument concept development.
+The basis of all I do is knowledge, professionalism, commitment to my clients’ success, and above all, ethical conduct.

 Opher Ganel, Ph.D.

-Accomplished scientist (Experimental High Energy Physics), instrument designer, systems engineer and instrument manager with over 27 years’ experience in cutting-edge science and technology in collider experiments, sub-orbital projects, nano-satellite and orbital observatory projects.
+Accomplished scientist (Experimental High Energy Physics), instrument designer, systems engineer, instrument manager, and technical writer/editor with over 27 years’ experience in cutting-edge science and technology in collider experiments, sub-orbital projects, nano-satellite and orbital observatory projects.
+Effective communicator, writer, and speaker, rendering complex issues accessible and compelling, including technical proposals, journal papers, white papers, articles, e-books, technical notes, and presentations.
 Successfully built and led multi-disciplinary teams.
-Provides highly effective interface between science and engineering teams.
+Provides highly effective interface between science and engineering teams, and between experts and their audience.
 Detail-oriented problem solver, able to rapidly master large amounts of material and synthesize into coherent picture.
 Brings wide experience to bear as review team member.
-Extensive proposal-writing experience.
-Effective speaker, rendering complex issues accessible and compelling.

 - Science instrument design